Harry Klopf: Biography

 He was married to Joan Klopf.

 He died on 25 May 1997 in New Carlisle, Ohio.

 Education

-He studied electrical engineering and computer science and became an expert in both.
+Klopf studied electrical engineering and computer science and became an expert in both.

 Career

 He worked as a senior scientist in machine learning at the Wright-Patterson Air Force Base.

 He was the academic collaborator of Richard S. Sutton and Andrew Barto, both of whom have won the Turing Award.